AniList/submission-manual/docs/criteria.md

 * Personal names follow their own guidelines.
 See below.

 ::: tip
 We recommend using tools such as [Korean Romanization Converter](http://roman.cs.pusan.ac.kr/input_eng.aspx?) for those unfamiliar with romanization.
 Please make sure that whatever tool you're using follows the Revised Romanization rules, not other romanization systems such as the McCune-Reischauer Romanization.
-In the case of the tool linked previously it's the romanization marked with (1).
+In the case of the tool linked, previously it's the romanization marked with (1).
 :::

 Examples: